‘Maxim’ Model Bri Teresi Flaunts Killer Figure In Skimpy Lingerie Set

 Bri Teresi gave her 926,000 Instagram fans something to look at on Tuesday, May 26, with her most recent update.
 The Maxim model posted a racy snapshot of herself sporting a skimpy lingerie set that left little to the imagination.

 The photo captured Teresi outdoors amid lush green foliage.
 She stood with her back to the camera as she looked over her left shoulder.
-She glanced into the camera, with her lips curled in a half-smile and big, bright eyes.
+She glanced into the camera with her big, bright eyes, with her lips curled in a half-smile.
 She placed her hands on the sides of her thighs as she arched her back, making her booty pop.
 According to the tags, the picture was taken by photographer Jeremy Lee in Los Angeles, California.

 Teresi rocked a deep green two-piece set that included a sturdy bra with adjustable straps placed over her shoulder.
 It boasted an underwire structure that pushed against her chest.
-The cups had lace details as did the sides.
-On her lower body, she had on a pair of matching panties, in addition to a garter belt around her slender waist.
+The cups had lace details, as did the sides.
+On her lower body, she wore a pair of matching panties, in addition to a garter belt around her slender waist.
 It had a thong back that barely covered anything at all.
-Her set was courtesy of Honey Birdette, as she revealed in the caption.
+Her lingerie was courtesy of Honey Birdette, as she revealed in the caption.

-Teresi wore her blond hair swept over to one side and styled down in bombshell waves that tumbled onto her back.
-She also wore a bit of makeup, which seemingly included black mascara, liner, shadow and bronzer on her cheekbones.
+Teresi wore her blond hair swept over to one side and styled down in waves that tumbled onto her back.
+She also sported a bit of makeup, which seemingly included black mascara, liner, shadow, and bronzer on her cheekbones.

 In the caption, Teresi asked her followers whether they liked her outfit.
-The photo was a quick hit with her fans, garnering more than 6,300 likes and upwards of 220 comments within the first two hours.
-Instagram users used the occasion to shower Teresi with compliments and to respond to her question.
+The photo was a quick hit with her fans, garnering more than 6,300 likes and upward of 220 comments within the first two hours.
+Instagram users used the occasion to shower the model with compliments and to respond to her question.

 “Always bomb af,” one of her fans wrote.